-Few figures in the performance end of automotive history approach the celebrated status of Carroll Shelby.
-No one else has had such a tight kinship to Ford, and especially to the Mustang.
+Few figures in the performance end of automotive history even approach the celebrated status of Carroll Shelby.
+No one else has had such a close—and mutually beneficial—relationship with Ford, and especially to the Mustang.
 Sadly, Shelby passed away in 2012, shortly before the launch of the sixth-generation Mustang.

 Choosing Your Ford Shelby GT350

-The original GT350, introduced in 1965, exemplified the view that a Mustang could do far more than excel in straight-line drag racing.
-The 2016 GT350 arrives soon after the Mustang shifted to a fully independent rear suspension.
-This gave engineers an ideal chassis for race-readiness, to compete against such performance machines as BMW M4 and Chevrolet Corvette.
+The original GT350, introduced in 1965, clearly demonstrated that a Mustang could do far more than excel in straight-line drag racing.
+The revived GT350 debuted as a 2016 model, soon after the Mustang shifted to a fully independent rear suspension.
+This change gave engineers an ideal chassis for race-readiness, to compete against such performance machines as the BMW M4 and Chevrolet Corvette.

-Obviously, a Shelby GT350 isn’t a car for everyone, or even for every enthusiast.
-Considering all the technical achievement that goes into each GT350, however, not to mention its exclusivity, that $50,000 sticker price doesn’t sound excessive at all.
+Obviously, the Shelby GT350 isn’t a car for everyone, or even for every Mustang enthusiast.
+Considering all the technical achievement that goes into each GT350, however, not to mention its exclusivity, that hefty sticker price doesn’t really sound all that excessive.